jiaao-yu/PRISM/content/bio.md

-I am a PhD student at the School of Science, Northeastern University, advised by [Prof. Advisor One](https://example.com) and [Dr. Advisor Two](https://example.com).
+I am a PhD student at the School of Science, Northeastern University, advised by [Dr. Cassie Mcmillan]([https://example.com](https://cssh.northeastern.edu/faculty/cassie-mcmillan/)).

 Prior to this, I obtained a MSc degree in Psychology from the University of Birmingham.